Geordie's Magic Elixir Mixir

 Psyllium Husk Powder — 5 ml/day (4g)

 The most evidence-backed soluble fiber on the market, and the only fiber with an FDA-approved health claim for LDL cholesterol reduction (3.4g/day, taken at least three times daily with meals — this blend delivers the full daily amount in one dose).
 Psyllium forms a viscous gel in the gut that slows glucose absorption (blunting post-meal blood sugar spikes), traps bile acids for excretion (forcing the liver to pull LDL cholesterol from the blood to make more), and feeds fermentable fiber to the colon microbiome.
-A 2018 meta-analysis (Dahl et al., American Journal of Clinical Nutrition) across 28 RCTs confirmed significant reductions in LDL and total cholesterol.
+A 2018 meta-analysis (Jovanovski et al., American Journal of Clinical Nutrition) across 28 RCTs confirmed significant reductions in LDL cholesterol.
 4g/day is a meaningful dose — you can scale to 10g if tolerated.

 - Greger: Psyllium Topics